High ticket sales see hosts' World Cup opener moved

 Last updated on .From the section Women's Football

-Co-hosts Australia's first game in the 2023 Women's World Cup has been moved to a bigger venue in a bid to meet the demand for tickets.
+Co-hosts Australia's first game in the 2023 Fifa Women's World Cup has been moved to a bigger venue in a bid to meet the demand for tickets.

 Australia's Group B opener against the Republic of Ireland on Thursday, 20 July has been switched to the 83,500 capacity Stadium Australia in Sydney.